-As given in Chapter 4.3.4.3, the project area is not of particular importance for large soaring birds during autumn migration.
+As given in Chapter 4.3.4.3, the project area is only of general, but not of particular (i.e. aboveaverage) importance for large soaring birds during autumn migration.
 Over vast periods of the autumn season migratory activity of relevant species was low.
 Remarkable migratory activity was restricted to single days and mainly referred to larger flocks of three species (European Honey Buzzard, White Stork and Great and White Pelican made up about 98 % of all recorded birds).
 None of these species is considered as to be threatened or near threatened.